 - Continuing to jointly own the business.

-Careful consideration should be given to the goals of each spouse, the legal and financial implications, and overall facts and circumstances to determine the most appropriate path for splitting the business as part of a divorce.
+As you can see, careful consideration should be given to the goals of each spouse, the legal and financial implications, and overall facts and circumstances to determine the most appropriate path for splitting the business as part of a divorce.

 Recommendations for Handling Business and Private Investment Ownership